[ C++ ]

 Let’s discuss a few things:

-• Notice that the destructor for the CoffeeMaker class is declared virtual.
+- Notice that the destructor for the

-• However, makeCoffee() is a virtual function.
-It has a basic implementation inside it, which is to literally just grind beans and add water to beans.
+is a virtual function.
+It has a basic implementation inside it, which is to literally just grind beans and add water to beans. - We’ve added two protected functions in the abstract class, which are not defined in the header (but should be defined in a

 By the looks of it so far, the base class is looking like some sort of stale cold brew, since we haven’t specified any properties.
 Let’s mae some derived classes to implement some specifics.